What is the National Police Misconduct Reporting Project (NPMRP)?

 Why not use criminal court records as your source of information?

 Just as with civil courts, very few instances of police misconduct are actually prosecuted.
 Generally, this is because most police departments are reluctant to charge fellow officers with criminal offense.
 Prosecutors are reluctant to pursue cases since they rely on the police in their work, and the general public has a strong bias that favors police testimony in court.

 Why not use police department misconduct records?

-Why not just let the U.S. Department of Justice track statistics?
+Why not just let the U.S. Department of Justice track police misconduct?

 Why do you hate cops?